fengyqf/slowquerydaemon/README.md

-# slowquerykiller
+# slowquerydaemon
+monitor slow mysql query, and kill then if you need

-kill slow mysql query,filter by: longer than a defined time, query match defined pattern
+kill slow mysql query,filter by:
+-  longer than a defined time,

-use crontab to run it
+-  query match defined pattern

+run it as a python process, like a daemon